-TouroCOM BENCHMARKS: After achieving the COMBANK Assessment threshold of 70% students must achieve a minimum score of 500 on the timed COMSAE Phase 2 to be approved to sit for COMLEX -USA Level 2-CE.
+TouroCOM BENCHMARKS: After achieving the COMBANK Assessment threshold of 70% students must achieve a minimum score of 500 on the timed COMSAE Phase 2 to be approved to sit for COMLEX-USA Level 2-CE.

-Resources: Students are provided with the following resources to assist in preparation for the COMLEX Level 2 -CE exam:
+Resources: Students are provided with the following resources to assist in preparation for the COMLEX Level 2-CE exam:

 - COMBANK Question Bank & Assessment Exams.

 - COMAT Exam Resources on the NBOME website.

-https://www.nbome.org/assessments/comat/clinical-subjects/practice-preparation/
+- All site-specific reading assignments.

-- All site-specific reading assignments
+- Academic Monday Board Reviews

 - TouroCOM Intensive Level 2 Board Prep Program